Just-a-Unity-Dev/sector/species/fungi.md

 # Fungi (Fungus)

-Fungi-like organisms on a widespread scale.
-Heat can kill them easily.
+Fungi organisms combined with a human body

 ## Appearance